 In connection with the initial public offering of Hydro One Limited, Hydro One Limited entered into the Governance Agreement with the Province, which, among other things, addressed the Province's role in the governance of Hydro One Limited.
 The Governance Agreement requires the Board to be constituted to have the same members as the board of directors of Hydro One Limited unless the board of directors of Hydro One Limited determines otherwise.
 The Governance Agreement also requires, among other things, that Hydro One Limited cause its subsidiaries, including Hydro One Inc., to manage and operate their business and affairs on a basis that permits Hydro One Limited to maintain, and act in accordance with corporate governance policies, procedures and practices that are consistent with the best practices of leading Canadian publicly listed companies, having regard to Hydro One Limited's ownership structure and the Governance Agreement.
-For a complete description of the Governance Agreement, and the other details of the relationship between Hydro One Limited and the Province, please refer to Hydro One Limited's annual information form dated February 25, 2022 which is available under Hydro One Limited's profile on SEDAR at www.sedar.com.
+For a complete description of the Governance Agreement, and the other details of the relationship between Hydro One Limited and the Province, please refer to Hydro One Limited's profile on SEDAR at www.sedar.com.